Divorce Lawyer Near Me

 Location is not just important in real estate.
 Especially if you live in a suburban county like Lake, Kane, or McHenry, you might wonder, “Do I really need a divorce lawyer near me?”
 Procedurally, marriage dissolution cases in these smaller counties are much different from the ones just down the road in sprawling Cook County.
 Without effective, local representation, your attorney may be unfamiliar with all the nuances in these areas.
 That is no way to stand up for your legal and financial rights.

-At the Law Offices of Martin A. Delaney III, Ltd., we work hard to uphold these rights.
+At Andrea Heckman Law, we work hard to uphold these rights.
 That work begins as soon as you come in for your initial consultation.
 The hard work continues during preliminary hearings and pretrial exercises.
 In our experience, being a good lawyer is not much different than being a good student.
 If you do your homework and pay attention to the details, you generally do better on the tests.

 What to Expect When Someone Files a Petition

 In 2016, state lawmakers did away with adultery, cruelty, and all other evidence-based divorces.
 Illinois is now a pure no-fault state.
 At the same time, lawmakers also did away with the cumbersome two-year waiting period.

 Next, the filing party must serve the petition.
 Personal service is best, but in some cases, a judge might permit service by publication, posting, or some other substitute form of delivery.
 The nonfiling party then has roughly 21 days to respond in writing.
 Otherwise, the judge may declare the nonfiling party in default and proceed to judgment straightaway.
 So, if your spouse filed for divorce, time is of the essence.